I’ve written many a tale of the ignominies I suffered in my out-of-work Wacktress (waiter/actress) years.

 I emerge from my self-flagellating reverie to spy an elderly gentleman approaching.

-In person he doesn’t look so much like Sheriff Bledsoe as he does the author Kurt Vonnegut, which tripwires a titillating nine-year old memory of Valerie Perrine and Michael Sacks having sex under a clear dome while aliens watch them and comment on “human copulation” in the movie version of Vonnegut’s Slaughterhouse Five.
+This tripwires a titillating nine-year old memory of Valerie Perrine and Michael Sacks having sex under a clear dome, while aliens watch them and comment on “human copulation,” in the movie version of Vonnegut’s Slaughterhouse Five.

 Jeff is tall and rangy, and now that thick head of hair and those bushy eyebrows frame inquisitive eyes and a crooked nose whose magnitude could fill entire chapters of The Iliad and The Odyssey.